Definition of waterscapes

 Shortly, I will publish a specific blog on filters and dig deeper into the technical details.

 One would think that timing has nothing to do with composition.
-In seascapes photography, however, timing is crucial for a good result and will determine a large part of the composition.
+In seascape photography, however, timing is crucial for a good result and will determine a large part of the composition.
 For example, I’ve found the best way to capture moving waves is to wait until the water retreats back into the sea.
-I have found that the water is calmer when it is pulling back.
+The water is calmer when it is pulling back.
 This creates lovely streaks as the water curves around pebbles or rocks or flows over an object, like steps in the water.

 As always, I invite you to leave a comment or question below.